kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/06_customizing_the_zsh_command_prompt/course_notes.md

-## General guide to customizing ZSH $PROMPT variable
+## General guide to customizing zsh $PROMPT variable

 Useful links to learning about the zsh $PROMPT: